 What is Umeda Sky Building known for?

-Umeda Sky Building is best known for its panoramic views over Osaka from 170 meters (558 ft).
+Umeda Sky Building is best known for its panoramic views over Osaka from 170 meters (558 ft) above ground level.
 While it’s by no means Osaka’s tallest building — that would be Abeno Harukas — it does have the coolest observatory set up.

-The building is actually two seperate, 40-story towers, connected only on the top floors — and by one terrifying-looking bridge that is only used in emergencies.
+The building is actually two separate, 40-story towers, connected only on the top floors — and by one terrifying-looking bridge that is only used in emergencies.

-The observatory, Kūchū Teien (in English, Floating Garden) is on the roof and includes an open air deck.
-To get reach it, you get to ride a four-story escalator that cross the space between the towers — inside a transparent tube.
+The observatory, Kūchū Teien (in English, Floating Garden) is on the roof and includes an open-air deck.
+To reach it, you get to ride a four-story escalator that crosses the space between the towers — inside a transparent tube.